skyurij/toroidal-attention/README.md

 Representing them as a **double torus** yields a natural geometric model of inter-hemispheric coordination.
 The Follower trajectory corresponds to the direction of **maximal instantaneous coherence**, analogous to predictive minimization in the brain.

----

-## 📁 Output (Important)

-⚠️ *This script does not display any graphics on screen.*

-All generated frames are saved automatically into: